As part of these investigations, we are offering initial advice at no cost to those affected.

 The devastating blaze in January 2016 ripped through 69,000 hectares across the Shires of Waroona and Harvey and the town of Yarloop, destroying 181 residential properties and businesses along with a number of sheds and farm buildings.
 Tragically two people lost their lives in the fire and a Western Power employee was killed while working to bring back power to the area.

 We are exploring avenues to recover compensation for uninsured losses that property owners, residents and business owners may have suffered.
 These include losses arising from damaged or destroyed property, changes in property values, business interruptions and other costs, inconvenience and loss of amenity.
-From our experience, many who had insurance will find their policies do not offer full coverage for their personal and property losses.
+From our experience, many who had insurance will find their policies do not offer full coverage for their property losses.
 The Special Inquiry Report released on 23 June 2016 estimates economic losses of $155 million.

 The Report, titled Reframing Rural Fire Management, points to key failures by authorities including: